Mich-FI/Mich-FI.github.io/README.md

 ## Website Development Journey
 The full documentation with videos and images you can see on the website under the "Portfolio Development Journey" tab.

+### 8.8.2026
+- Changed font to Geist Pixel

+### 23.12.2025
+- Made changes to the visual outlook and structure of the site
+  - Changed the colors of the website to pastelle yellow and red

 ### 22.12.2025
 - Added a hover feature for links